r3av/4chan-x-dHash/README.md

 2. **Grayscale**: Convert pixels to grayscale values.
 3. **Compare**: Compare each pixel to its right neighbor.
 If the left pixel is brighter, the bit is set to 1, otherwise 0.
 4. **Hex Output**: The resulting 64 comparisons form a 64-bit integer, represented as a hexadecimal string.
+5. **Hamming Distance**: Utilizes fuzzy matching (Hamming distance) to catch images that are extremely close but not byte-for-byte identical.

 ### 5.4 Filtering (`Filter.coffee` integration)
 - **Hash Assignment**: Once computed, the hash is stored on the file object (`file.dhash`).